Hacienda Luisita: Presidency of Corazón Aquino (1986–1992)

-Despite the installation of Corazon Aquino as President of the Philippines, the hacienda was not being distributed.
-Thousands of farmers marched to Malacañang Palace on 22 January 1987.
-13 protesting farmers were shot in what is now known as the "Mendiola Massacre."
-On 22 July 1987, Aquino issues Presidential Proclamation 131 and Executive Order No. 229, which outlined her agrarian reform program.
-On 18 May 1988, the case the Marcos administration filed against TADECO was dismissed by the Court of Appeals, and the Philippine government, under the Aquino administration, moved to dismiss its own case.
-On 10 June 1988, the Republic Act No. 6657 (Comprehensive Agrarian Reform Law) is signed into law by President Aquino.
-The law includes a Stock Distribution Option (SDO) which would allow landowners to distribute the stock shares of the land to the farmers, instead of actual land.
+On 18 May 1988, the case the Marcos administration filed against TADECO was dismissed by the Court of Appeals, causing the Philippine government to move to dismiss its case.
+On 10 June 1988, Republic Act No. 6657 (Comprehensive Agrarian Reform Law) was signed into law by President Aquino.
+The law, which was the fruit of numerous government consultation with peasant farmers and organizations, became effective on June 15, 1988.
+It instituted a comprehensive agrarian reform program to promote social justice and industrialization providing the mechanism for its implementation and for other purposes.
+The law also includes a Stock Distribution Option (SDO) which would allow landowners to distribute the stock shares of the land to the farmers, instead of actual land, if the farmers, not the landowners, prefer that option.

 In compliance with the CARP, 4915.75 hectares of Hacienda Luisita were folded into Hacienda Luisita Inc. (HLI) on 23 August 1988, in order to comply with a stock distribution agreement between the landowners and farm workers.
 The hacienda's farmers voted 92.9% in favor of the SDO with regards to the land reform act.
 This agreement was implemented on 11 May 1989.
 The farm workers' therefore now owned 33% of the plantation, while the Cojuangco group retained ownership of the remaining 67% stock.
 In accordance with the SDO agreement, there would be a 30-year schedule for distributing and transferring the stocks to the farmers.
+On June 14, 1990, President Aquino also issued Executive Order No. 405, which vested in the Land Bank of the Philippines the responsibility to determine land valuation and compensation for all lands covered by CARP, and Executive Order No. 407, which accelerated the acquisition and distribution of agricultural lands, pasture lands, fishponds, agro-forestry lands and other lands of the public domain suitable for agriculture.